BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-1.md

 ## Conclusion

 We've now implemented the core of the project.
-All that remains are the "implementation details," which will leverage ChatGPT in upcoming posts.
-Stay tuned!
+All that remains are the adapters that will implement the methods defined in the ports and wiring the application up.